airqualitystation/hardware/To_do/README.md

 * Study the MPPT energy efficiency to set a power consumption analysis more correct.

-* Find a chip reference which provide you the battery autonomy as outup (I2C or UART) in relation to the temperature, the current and the voltage.
+* Find a chip reference which provide you the battery autonomy as output (I2C or UART) in relation to the temperature, the current and the voltage.
 This kind of component is currently used in smartphone and is more complexe than our system.
+If you do that, you'll need to implement a driver libray to manage the sensor with RIOT according the communication way between the board and the device (as we have done with the PMS7003 driver though an UART interface)